phongduong/my-portfolio/data/posts/retrieve-query-with-vuerouter.md

 You can also pass the query as the `props` to the component.
 This allows you to reuse it for different URLs.

-When you create the router instance
+When you create the router instance, you pass the props property

 ```javascript
 const router = new VueRouter({